sambacha/solidity-1/SOLC-VERIFY-README.md

 - `--solc SOLC`: Path to the Solidity compiler to use (which must include our Boogie translator extension) (by default it is the one that includes the Python script).
 - `--boogie BOOGIE`: Path to the Boogie verifier binary to use (by default it is the one given during building the tool).
 - `--solver {z3,cvc4}`: SMT solver used by the verifier (default is detected during compile time).
-- `--solver-bin`: Path to the solver to be used, if not given, the solver is searched on the system path (not given by default).

 ## Examples